 See more: bargaining power, comparative advantage, gender roles, household labor supply, household production, specialization

 Claire is going to meet an old friend from work, but her kids are surprised to find out that she once had a job.
 She describes why she chose to leave the workforce.
 The household production model allows for workers to determine if they would prefer to produce items for household consumption or work in the paid labor force to purchase those same item.
 Claire must have steep indifference curves given she quit the labor force to produce household items.

 See more: comparative advantage, division of labor, household labor supply, household production labor force, labor force participation, labor supply, preferences, specialization, tradeoffs

 When the kids are back in school, it means that Phil and Claire go into production mode to make sure everyone is out of the house on time.
-In this one-on-one aside, Phil is under the impression that both he and Claire get up at 7am to start taking care of the kids, but Claire informs him that she actually starts her day as a stay at home mom at 6am.
+In this one-on-one aside, Phil is under the impression that both he and Claire get up at 7 in the morning to start taking care of the kids.
+Claire informs him that she actually starts her day as a stay at home mom at 6 in the morning.
 Because Claire has a comparative advantage in getting the kids ready for school in the morning, Phil gets an extra hour of sleep.
 In the household model of labor supply, partners often divide the tasks based on specialization, not necessarily on equitable terms.

 See more: comparative advantage, division of labor, household production, household labor supply, interdependent utility functions, labor supply, specialization

 In an earlier scene, Mitchell bumps his daughters head on a doorframe, but then begins to worry that he may not be ready to have a child.
-Mitch sees how much Lily likes Cam and how good of a caretaker he is and begins to worry that he is a worse parent than Cam, but Cam assures him that they are both great parents because they complement each other.
+Mitch sees how much Lily likes Cam and how good of a caretaker he is and begins to worry that he is a worse parent, but Cam reassures him that they are both great parents because they complement each other.
 Their decision to specialize in particular tasks allows them to complete more work together and both recognize they wouldn’t accomplish nearly as much if each had to go it alone.

 See more: comparative advantage, complements, division of labor, household production, household labor supply, interdependent utility functions, labor supply, specialization